LondonJim/Binary-Steganography/README.md

 # Steganography

 Load in an image and be able to read and write hidden messages to the image.
+Images fit to page but retain their full resolution when loading in and saving.

 ### How to use